Skip to main content

 Comparison Between ConfigDump and Statedump

-ConfigDump serves as a partial replacement for the Statedump configuration management tool.
+ConfigDump repleces the deprecated Statedump configuration management tool.

-The following provides a high-level comparison between ConfigDump and Statedump.
+The following provides a high-level comparison between ConfigDump and the legacy Statedump tool.

 Folder Structure and Output

 Each EJBCA object is exported into its own file.
-Objects of different types will be put in different folders.
+Objects of different types are put in different folders.

 The following displays an example of a directory structure created by ConfigDump: